craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Factions/Arthur's Knights.md

 ##### Chapter Fides
 The **Chapter Fides** stands in defense of the city of [[Magius]], and is often the Chapter granted the obtrusive luxury of performing experimental warfare, both in simulation and in practice.

-They bear a flag and tabard of their crest, an eight-pointed star, where the cardinal points are half the size of the diagonals, and the Chapter is adorned in simple
+They bear a flag and tabard of their crest, an eight-pointed star, where the cardinal points are half the size of the diagonals, and the Chapter is adorned in simple, star motif armors.

 ##### Chapter Probitas
+The **Chapter Probitas** defends [[Janesland]] and the agreed borders with the [[Blood Clans]].

 ##### Chapter Rectio
+The **Chapter Rectio**

 - Proprius
 	- chapter in defense of [[Castle Prosper]] and [[Arthur Simonson|Artie]] himself.